Bootstrap Case Family Services Directory

 As a parent what can I do?

-You could ask school whether further assessment might be needed to identify your child’s needs, and what other options there might be to support them.
+If you are worried that your child is finding it difficult to engage in their education please speak to the school.
+You could ask school whether further assessments such as the Early Help Assesment, might be required to identify your child’s needs, and what other services there might be to support them.

-You could ask school if they have made a referral to the Education Welfare Team for schools advice and support.
+You could ask school if they have contacted to the Education Welfare or SEND and Inclusion Service for advice and support.

 You should be able to find a copy of the school’s SEN and behaviour policies on their website.